-All visitors to Lake Forest Hills must enter the building with a mask, sign in at the school office, and obtain a visitor's pass that is to be visible when in the building-don't forget to turn your cell phone off.
+All visitors to Lake Forest Hills must sign in at the school office and obtain a visitor's pass that is to be visible when in the building-don't forget to turn your cell phone off.
 Please do not interact with your child or the teacher unless you are part of the lesson.
 This is their work and instructional time.
 Visitors will not be permitted to loiter on the school campus or in the school building.